Ronald M. Gould: Notable cases

 On August 23, 2019, Gould was one of three judges to rule that a prisoner with gender dysphoria had a right to sex reassignment surgery under the Eighth Amendment.
 Judge Margaret McKeown and district judge Robert Lasnik, sitting by designation, joined the opinion.
 The full Ninth Circuit refused to rehear the case en banc, although eight judges, all Republican appointees, dissented from the denial of rehearing.

+On September 18, 2019, Gould dissented from a 9th circuit ruling holding that the government could not exert its state secrets privilege over a pair of subpoenas.
+The Supreme Court reversed the 9th circuit in United States v.
+Zubaydah, affirming Gould's position.

+On September 6, 2022, Gould wrote the 9th Circuit decision upholding Washington's ban on conversion therapy for minors.
+The Supreme Court denied certiorari on December 11, 2023.

+On October 30, 2023, Gould revived a lawsuit over an Arizona abortion law banning abortions of fetuses with "fetal abnormalities".
+Although Roe v.
+Wade has been overturned, the healthcare providers' lawsuit focused on both the vagueness of the law (forcing them to err on the side of not providing abortions) and economic loss from not being able to perform abortions.

+On November 13, 2023, Gould was in a 7-4 majority that temporarily blocked Idaho's abortion ban due to its lack of exceptions for medical emergencies.
+On January 5, 2024, the Supreme Court said it would take up the case and dissolved the 9th circuit's temporary injunction.
+Then, in June 2024, the Supreme Court reinstated the 9th circuit's injunction in Moyle v.
+United States.

+On February 25, 2025, Gould (joined by Wardlaw) struck down two proof-of-citizenship laws in Arizona.
+One would have prohibited voters who don't prove citizenship from voting for president, and the other would have prohibited them from voting by mail.

+On July 23, 2025, Gould issued a nationwide injunction blocking Trump's executive order that sought to end birthright citizenship for various people.

+On August 1, 2025, Gould ruled that ICE cannot detain people based on their race, language, accent, occupation, or location.

 Personal life

 While still in private practice, Gould was diagnosed with multiple sclerosis.
 During his time on the bench, he lost the use of his arms and legs; he now relies on a wheelchair for mobility, and with the aid of other technologies and of assistants and clerks is able to "get a good result in the work I'm doing."
 Gould is Jewish.